NanKeRen2020/saliency_wavelet/README.md

 About
 =====

-Reimplement saliency estimation using a non-parametric vision model of Naila Murray in C++

-We detect the salinecy using 2D-haar separable wavelet  and 2D nonseparable wavelet
+This project detect the salinecy using 2D-haar separable wavelet  and 2D nonseparable wavelet

-including gabor wavelet of my another project https://github.com/NanKeRen2020/saliency_gabor.
+including gabor wavelet which also implement in my another project https://github.com/NanKeRen2020/saliency_gabor.

 Tips: You can try other wavelet like symlet wavelet or other symmetry wavelet.

-But the saliency map result of asymmetry wavelet, for example Daubechies wavelet,
+But the saliency map result of asymmetry wavelet(like Daubechies wavelet)

 seem not good as symmetry wavelet.